EL-BID/Housing_Deficit/README.md

 The night lights data originally used to create these scripts was obtained from satellite images available at the National Oceanic and Atmospheric Association's  [Visible Infrared Imaging Radiometer Suite](https://ngdc.noaa.gov/eog/viirs/download_dnb_composites.html) - more recently available through the [Earth Observations Group](https://eogdata.mines.edu/download_dnb_composites.html).
 The raster data from these images - average luminosity per NDC, a small administrative division - was extracted using QGIS and the shapefiles of the NDCs in Guyana.

-In combination with the NDC shapefiles, the results of the Indiactors.R script and the Predictions.R script can be visualized in QGIS (or similar software), or directly in R, to produce a heat map of deficit that is easily understandable at a glance.
+The geospatial results of the Indiactors.R script and the Predictions.R script can be visualized in QGIS (or similar software), or directly in R, to produce a heat map of deficit that is easily understandable at a glance.

 <p align="center">
   <img width="800" src="https://github.com/EL-BID/Housing_Deficit/blob/master/images/Def_Estimation.JPG">
 </p>

-Detailed, step-by-step instructions for the overall Housing Deficit Estimation process can be found [here](https://github.com/EL-BID/Housing_Deficit/blob/master/Step-by-step%20-%20Housing%20Deficit%20Estimation.pdf).
+Detailed, step-by-step instructions for the overall Housing Deficit Estimation process can be found [here](https://github.com/EL-BID/Housing_Deficit/blob/master/Housing%20Deficit%20-%20Methodology%20and%20Guide.pdf).

 ## Installation Guide